Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 * Use SOLR Replication in Master/Slave mode (only when using http)

 ```
 ?
-Which Alfresco version do you want to use?
-6.1
+Which Alfresco version do you want to use? latest
 ?
 Would you like to use Alfresco enterprise or community? community
 ?
 Would you like to use http or https? http
 ?
 Would you like to use a SOLR Replication (2 nodes in master-slave)?
 Yes